lucee/lucee-docs/docs/03.reference/02.tags/abort/_attributes/type.md

-Either *page* or *request* (default).
-If *page*, only the current template execution will be aborted.
-If *request*, or not supplied, the entire request will be aborted.
+define if only current page execution will aborted or the hole request.
+				values are "page" for the current page or "request" for all.